Samizo-AITL/SemiDevKit/openlane/openlane-superstable/spm_min_counter/README.md

 | Clock period | 10 ns (100 MHz) |
 | Core utilization | 30 % |
 | Aspect ratio | 1.0 |

-OpenLane configuration file:
-`openlane/config.tcl`

-These constraints were fixed **prior to running the flow** and were not adjusted based on results.

 ---